Sungai Buloh station: Old KTM Komuter station

-The station had four tracks, with two side platforms serving the two outer tracks, and the two inner tracks served as bypass tracks for KTM ETS or freight trains that did not stop at the station.
+The station had four tracks, with two side platforms serving the two outer tracks, and the two inner tracks served as bypass tracks for freight trains that did not stop at the station.
 A pedestrian overhead bridge, which later had lifts to make the bridge disabled friendly, linked to the two platforms.
 The main entrance together with the main station building was located on the south-bound platform.